- Climb ramparts overlooking the Atlantic and eat fresh seafood in Essaouira

 |Day 14||Ferry to Spain|

-Your first stop is Azemmour, an artists haven and traditional Moroccan city despite its closeness to the cosmopolitan Casablanca.
+Your first stop is Azemmour, an artist's haven and a traditional Moroccan city despite its closeness to the cosmopolitan Casablanca.
 Explore the 16th-century medina (old quarter) wedged between the Oud Er-Rbia River and the Atlantic before exploring the kasbah (old fortification).
 From there, head further south to El Jadida.
-Here you will tour the hauntingly beautiful cistern of the El Jadida fortress and the Manueline Church of the Assumption—two important buildings from the Portuguese occupied period.
+Here you will tour the hauntingly beautiful cistern of the El Jadida fortress and the Manueline Church of the Assumption—two important buildings from the Portuguese-occupied period.

 Day 2: Essaouira: seaside ramparts and fresh seafood